 \subsection{Proof of Theorem \ref{2}}

-In order to compute the average number of $3$-torsion elements in ray class groups of fixed conductor of quadratic fields with discriminant that is both bounded and coprime to the choice of conductor, we use Proposition \ref{h+} and \ref{h-prime}.
+In order to compute the average number of $3$-torsion elements in ray class groups of fixed conductor of quadratic fields with discriminant that is both bounded and coprime to the choice of conductor, we combine Propositions \ref{h+} and \ref{h-prime}.
 Let $c$ be an integer, and assume that there are $n$ distinct primes dividing $c$, $m$ of which are congruent to $1 \bmod 3$.
 Define $k$ to satisfy $3^k \mid \mid c$.
-By Proposition 3.1,
+By Proposition 3.1 and \eqref{pmdecomp},